ARMmbed/mbed-os-5-docs/docs/porting/porting.md

 ##### 7.3.1 Setup

 The board under test needs to be supported in mbedls for automated tests to work.
-If official mbedls pip package hasn't been released, you'll need to direct pip to use your local directory that includes the change to support the new board.
+If official mbedls pip package hasn't been released, you need to direct pip to use your local directory that includes the change to support the new board.

 Clone your repo from mbed-ls at https://github.com/ARMmbed/mbed-ls.
-Then run "pip install --editable <your_local_root_to_mbed-ls>".
+Then run `pip install --editable <your_local_root_to_mbed-ls>`.

-Create a mbedls.json file.
-This file allows you to override and specify the FTDI usb port.
+Create an `mbedls.json` file.
+This file allows you to override and specify the FTDI USB port.
 You can use mbedls command to find your board ID.
 The serial port path varies in different operation systems.
 On Mac OS and Linux, you can use ls /dev/tty.usb* to find the FTDI usbserial device.
 For Windows, you can find it using device manager, which usually would be something like COM#.

 For example, on macOS: